 - REST API support for advanced service and business apps integration.

 - Possibility to resume data transfer after a failure.
-This feature especially useful when performing very large uploads (like backups), when the risk of some kind of data interruption is obviously high.
+This feature is especially useful when performing very large uploads (like backups) when the risk of some kind of data interruption is obviously high.

 - It also supports streaming transfers, automated objects versioning and geographical specification of bucket data center locations.